sscardapane/reprodl2021/README.md

 ```
 ## Instructions

-1. Import Optimize, train, and evaluate function from the Ax package
+1. Import the `optimize`, `train`, and `evaluate` functions from the Ax package:
 ```python

 from ax.service.managed_loop import optimize from ax.utils.tutorials.cnn_utils import train, evaluate

 ```
-2. Open the script train.py that have to be modified
+2. Open the script `train.py` that has to be modified.
-3. Modify the train function in a way that:
+3. Modify the `train()` function in a way that:
     -  the model is initialized and the network is ready-to-train.
 The parameterization argument is a dictionary containing the hyperparameters.
-    -  the train() function is called by the Baesyan optimizer on every run.
-A new set of hyperparameters is generated in parameterization by the optimizer, this set is passed to this function and the returned evaluation results are analyzed.
+    -  the `train()` function is called by the Bayesian optimizer on every run.
+A new set of hyperparameters is generated in the parameterization by the optimizer, this set is passed to this function and the returned evaluation results are analyzed.

 ```python
 # constructing a new training data loader allows us to tune the batch size and the learning rate